gjbauer/9.29/README.md

 * Basic biology, chemistry, and physics.
 * Differential equations or permission of instructor.
 Linear algebra is also desirable.
-* Knowledge of MATLAB® or willingness to learn.
+* Knowledge of MATLAB®/R or willingness to learn.

 ### Course Requirements